tommyzakhoo/simple-regression2/README.md

-## Simple Linear Regression 2 - Predicting Yacht Hydrodynamics
+## Simple Linear Regression 2 - Estimating Yacht Hydrodynamics

 Having briefly gone through the mathematical theory in part 1, let's demonstrate how simple linear regression can be used in practice.